admb-project/admb/trunk/README.txt

    http://sourceforge.net/projects/mingw/files/MSYS/Base/msys-core/msys-1.0.11/MSYS-1.0.11.exe/download)

 Steps:
-1. Open MSYS shell, at C:\msys\1.0\msys.bat or in shortcut Start->MinGW->MinGW Shell.
+1. Open MSYS shell, typically at C:\msys\1.0\msys.bat or in shortcut Start->MinGW->MinGW Shell.

 2. Change to the distribution or build directory, typically C:\admb-trunk.
    The MSYS shell always starts in its own directory, so if MSYS was installed in C:\MSYS